Feedback

 A Self-Evaluated 'expert', aiming to make the form match the function (HAProxy's Willy Tarreau photo ranking first on three search engines)

-The most sneaky ones pick an inactive or retired target (a kind that rarely retaliates) feeling that they are immune from judicial measures.
+The most sneaky ones pick an inactive or retired target (a kind that rarely retaliates) feeling that they are immune to judicial measures.

 That's how I learned about Willy Tarreau (HAProxy), a self-evaluated, well-promoted "expert", aiming to make the form match the function.